Skip to content

 Not every workflow benefits from an agent.
 The ones that do share common traits: they involve multiple steps, require judgement between steps, and currently consume skilled human time on repetitive decisions.

-Customer query triage and routing.
 The agent reads incoming queries across email and chat, identifies intent, checks the knowledge base for relevant answers, and either responds directly or routes to the right specialist.
 First-response time drops from hours to seconds for the queries the agent handles.

-Compliance checking against policy documents.
 The agent compares submitted documents or actions against internal policies and regulations, flagging violations and near-misses.
-Compliance teams shift from manual review of every item to reviewing only what the agent flags, which is typically 15-20% of the total volume.
+Compliance teams shift from manual review of every item to reviewing only what the agent flags, and where you set the flagging threshold decides how much of the volume that turns out to be.

-Multi-system data reconciliation.
 The agent pulls data from multiple sources, identifies discrepancies, categorises them by severity, and either resolves straightforward mismatches automatically or escalates complex ones.
 Finance and operations teams that run monthly reconciliation across three or more systems benefit most.

-Appointment and task scheduling across calendars.
 The agent coordinates availability across multiple people and systems, proposes times, handles rescheduling, and updates all connected calendars.
 The ROI is clearest in organisations where scheduling coordination currently occupies a part-time or full-time role.

 Architecture: tools, memory, orchestration, and human oversight